Inside: Expecting a baby boy? Buckle up! Here are 48 things you need to know about being a boy mom

 40. Boys can scream for no reason

-At first, you’ll find yourself running to see who lost their arm, but after a few false alarms, you’ll tell them not to scream like that unless someone is bleeding.
+I can’t say it’s the best thing about being a boy mom.
+The first time it happens, you’ll find yourself running to see who lost their arm, but after a few false alarms, you’ll tell them not to scream like that unless someone is bleeding.
 But they’ll still scream.
 Brace yourself.
+This is boy mom life.

 41. Furniture is their playground